arosien/scalaz-base-talk-201208/topics.md

  * what you get "for free" with composition

 monads: trivial sequence -> for-comprehension -> add monads, and hence semantics, without changing the program
+ * "a monadic function is just a pure function from input values to output computations"